SUPPLEMENT TO DEFENDANT’S PREVIOUS

 left by the road next to, or under, the defendant’s vehicle.

-substance found afer the dog search was cocaine, however tests revealed
+the substance found afer the dog search was cocaine, however tests

-that the “cocaine” was allegedly methampetamine.
-The dog is not
+revealed that the “cocaine” was allegedly methampetamine.
+The

 used to make pseudo drugs, which are not illegal.